 It is not recommended to drink more than 14 alcohol units per week.
 If you drink beer, be aware of light beers because sometimes they contain more pure alcohol compared to others.
 You should avoid drinking cocktails because you will never know how many units your drink contains.

-8. Red wine is good for your organism
+8. Red wine is good for your body

 A 5 oz glass of wine is usually recommended by health professionals.
 Good red wine contains antioxidants, reduces blood pressure, cholesterol, and the risk of a stroke.
 It improves memory and protects the brain from neurodegenerative diseases.